jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 (1) Every person commits an offence who—
   (a) by false representation or imposition obtains possession of any money, securities, books, papers, or other effects of a society; or
   (b) having any of the same in his possession, withholds or misapplies them, or wilfully applies any part of them to purposes other than those authorised by the society's rules or by this Act.
-(2) Every person who commits an offence against this section shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.
+(2) Every person who commits an offence against this section shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.
 (3) The court by which any person is convicted of an offence against this section may order him to deliver up or repay to the society any money, securities, books, papers, or other effects in respect of which he is so convicted.
-(4) An information in respect of an offence against this section may not be laid by a member of the society, unless he is authorised to do so by the society or the board of directors or the Registrar.
+(4) Proceedings in respect of an offence against this section may not be commenced by a member of the society, unless he is authorised to do so by the society or the board of directors or the Registrar.

 ### 133 False statements in documents
-(1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds or to both.
+(1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds or to both.
 (2) This section applies—
   (a) to any document sent to the Registrar under or pursuant to this Act; and (b) to any document consisting of a statement issued by a society pursuant to subsection (1) of section 34.

 ### 134 Summary jurisdiction in respect of indictable offences
-Part 2 of Schedule 1 of the Summary Proceedings Act 1957 is hereby amended in the manner indicated in Schedule 5.
+[Repealed]

-### 135 Offences punishable on summary conviction
+### 135 Time for filing charging document
-(1) Except where this Act otherwise provides, every offence against this Act, or against any regulations made under this Act, shall be punishable on summary conviction.
+(1) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011,— (a) a charging document may be filed at any time in respect of an offence against section 29(5), 132(2), or 133(1); and (b) the limitation period in respect of any other offence against this Act ends on the date that is 2 years after the date on which evidence, sufficient in the opinion of the Registrar to justify a prosecution for the offence, comes to the Registrar's knowledge.
-(2) Notwithstanding anything in section 14 of the Summary Proceedings Act 1957, any information laid by the Registrar in respect of any offence against this Act to which that section applies may, subject to subsection (3), be laid at any time within 2 years beginning from the date on which evidence, sufficient in the opinion of the Registrar to justify a prosecution for the offence, comes to his knowledge.
+(2) Nothing in subsection (1)(b) authorises the filing of a charging document in respect of an offence at a time more than 3 years after the date on which the offence was committed.
-(3) Nothing in subsection (2) shall authorise the laying of an information in respect of any such offence at a time more than 3 years after the date on which the offence was committed.
+(3) Subsection (1) is subject to subsection (2).

 ### 136 General penalty for offences
-Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable to a fine not exceeding 500 pounds.
+Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable on conviction to a fine not exceeding 500 pounds.

 ### 137 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes: